A Guide to Common Law Relationships in British Columbia

 This includes the appreciation of the value of any property brought into the relationship by one spouse.
 It also includes any debts incurred by one or both spouses while common law, such as loans, mortgages, and credit card debt.

-Specific assets that remain separate property exempt from division include:
+Specific assets that remain separate property and are exempt from division include:

 • Gifts or inheritances received during the relationship